ministryofjustice/moj-frontend/docs/components/add-another/_stacked-layout.md

 ### Error messages

-Hidden text is added to the item name to help users find the error.
+Visually hidden text is added to the item name to help users find the error.

 <table class="govuk-table">
   <thead class="govuk-table__head">